Design and Technology Policy

 Gallery through Display to celebrate and value children's work

-Visitors — professional (paid) or amateur (voluntary) eg Kids Kitchen (free), promoting cookathon Spring 2015
+Visitors — professional (paid) or amateur (voluntary) eg Kids Kitchen (free)

 Assessment, Recording and Reporting

 See whole school Assessment, Recording and Reporting Policy.
 Design and Technology is assessed in the same way as other foundation subjects.
-Planning and assessment is recorded in each class' Planning Journal, including pupil voice and examples of work.
-Medium term planning is incorporated into termly holistic plans and is developed in staff Planning Journals.
-Individual lesson planning and outcomes can be evidenced through staff Planning Journals, smart board files, displays, study work books, sketch books and photographs.
+Planning and assessment is recorded, including pupil voice and examples of work.
+Medium term planning is incorporated into termly holistic plans and is developed in staff planning.
+Individual lesson planning and outcomes can be evidenced through staff smart board files, displays, study work books, sketch books and photographs.
 We currently assess children's learning at the end of a series of lessons through class teacher's judgments, AfL and an assessment task (outcomes stored in cohort assessment folders).
 The children are assessed as 'above expectation', 'online' or 'below expectation' and this information feeds into a termly cohort percentage grid of achievement.
 This information is collated annually by class teachers.

 Monitoring, review and evaluation